Between Sheets and Words

 — Can I kiss you? — he asked, his voice rough.

-Clara didn’t answer with words.
-Instead, she grabbed the back of his neck and pulled him to her, their lips meeting in a kiss that started slow, almost reverent, but quickly turned into something more voracious.
+Clara didn’t answer.
+Instead, she grabbed the back of his neck and pulled him to her, their lips meeting in a kiss that started slow, almost reverent, but soon turned into something more voracious.
 Rafael groaned against her mouth, his hands sliding up her thighs, pulling her closer until she was practically in his lap.
 She felt his body react, hard against her stomach, and a shiver ran down her spine.

-— Clara... — he murmured, pulling away just enough to breathe. — If we keep this up, I won’t be able to stop.
+— Clara... — he murmured, pulling away just enough to breathe. — If we keep going, I won’t be able to stop.

 She looked at him, her lips swollen, her heart pounding so hard it felt like it might burst from her chest. — Who said I want you to stop?

-Rafael didn’t need any more encouragement.
+Rafael didn’t need further encouragement.
 With a quick movement, he lifted her from the armchair, making her wrap her legs around his waist as he carried her back to the sofa.
-Clara laughed, surprised, but the sound turned into a moan when he laid her down on the cushions and positioned himself between her legs, the weight of his body pressing her into the upholstery.
+Clara laughed, surprised, but the sound turned into a moan when he laid her on the cushions and positioned himself between her legs, the weight of his body pressing her into the upholstery.

 — You’re beautiful — he murmured, brushing a damp strand of hair from her face. — So beautiful it hurts.